 It's also critical to follow directions when giving medicine to your child.
 Double dosing will NOT be twice as effective, and in some instances can cause an emergency reaction.
 Heed the warnings and follow package or physician directions.

 If you have unused or expired medications in your home, it's important to remove them.
 However, don't just throw them away or flush them down the sink or toilet.
-For safety reasons, they need to be properly disposed of.
-Please call 817-392-1234 or visit Fort Worth's Medical Waste Disposal for information on the proper way to dispose of medications or to find an area drop-off location.
+For safety reasons, they need to be properly disposed of at designated drop off locations.

 There are many household products found both in and outside of the home the home that can pose risk to little ones.
 Before a small child is able to read, they associate things by vision.
 A brightly colored plastic bottle may look like the juice from the refrigerator instead of soap or antifreeze.
 Colorful liquids may appear to them to be a soft drink or sport drink instead of a household cleaner.
 And because little fingers go into mouths, noses, and ears, just touching the residue on household chemical containers can be harmful.
 Also, be sure to check the bathroom and dressing areas of your home.
 Toothpaste, soaps, liquids like body wash, perfumes, lotions, mouthwash, etc..., look pretty, but contain ingredients that can be hurtful when swallowed by tots.

 Kids will put just about anything in their mouths, like bubble solution, clays, paints, crayons, etc. Be sure to read labels, follow manufacturers age recommendations and, when it doubt, keep these items up on higher shelves, out of reach of curious hands.

 For more information, please contact Dana Walraven, Safe Kids Tarrant County coordinator at 682-885-1619 or email firstname.lastname@example.org.